 After a couple of goes, wait for your child to do something, then respond to what your child does - they may be telling you to play again.
-Or respond by making their movement into the next game.
-The point is to help your child get the idea that they have to take the lead, which is vital in communicating.
+Or respond by making their move into the next game.
+The point is to help your child get the idea that they must take the lead, which is vital in communicating.

 As your child gets older, you could adapt this approach to other games involving anticipating noises, tapping or lines from familiar songs.

 Many children associate objects with ideas before they start to talk.
 In schools, objects are often used to help children understand their timetable, and to anticipate what is going to happen during the day.
 Using objects in this way is called Objects of Reference.
 If your child has a limited understanding or doesn't use speech at all, you could use objects to talk about events, activities, and choices.

 For example, you can use a cup to show that a drink is coming, or a nappy to show that it's time for a nappy change.
 If you put together a small tray of objects like this, your child can use it to ask for a drink, tell you that they're hungry or tired, or want to do a favourite activity.
 "Objects of Reference" by A Ockelford - buy from our online shop.

 Use a "communication passport"

 Your child's school may create a communication passport - a small booklet written from your child's point of view.
 For example, it might say: